P\'olya Urn Schemes with Infinitely Many Colors: Main Results

-where $\mathbb{I}_{d}$ is the $d \times d$ identity matrix. \end{cor} The above two results essentially show that irrespective of the recurrent or transient behavior of the under lying random walk, the associated urn models have similar asymptotic behavior.
-In particular limiting distribution is always Gaussian with universal orders for centering and scaling, namely, $\OO\left(\log n\right)$ and $\OO\left(\sqrt{\log n}\right)$ respectively.
+where $\mathbb{I}_{d}$ is the $d \times d$ identity matrix. \end{cor} The above result essentially shows that irrespective of the recurrent or transient behavior of the under lying random walk, the associated urn models have similar asymptotic behavior.
+In particular, the limiting distribution is always Gaussian with universal orders for centering and scaling, namely, $\OO\left(\log n\right)$ and $\OO\left(\sqrt{\log n}\right)$ respectively.